caseykennedy/the-venue/README.md

 You can paste your access token and Business ID there.

-### Adding a new project

-1. Create a new folder in `content/projects` and place your images there
-1. Add your project to the `content/projects/projects.yaml` file

 ### Adding a new page

 Create a new `.tsx` file in the `src/pages` directory